EBIvariation/eva-sub-cli/docs/input_file_overview.md

 ### Project

 The objective of this sheet is to gather general information about the Project.
-If you are submitting to an existing project, you can skip the other details and just provide the project accession and analyses will be linked to that project.
+If you are submitting to an existing project, you can skip the other details and just provide the project accession; the data in this submission will be added as analyses linked to that project.
 In case of a new project, please provide the relevant details including submitter, submitting center, collaborators, project title, description and publications.

 One important column to note is the Hold Date, which is the date until which the data should be kept private.
 EVA will release the data automatically after this date.
 If it is missing, the default value is three days after the date of